ChrisEssery/group-project/Portfolio/Evaluation.md

 Unit testing is obviously very important when it comes to building a prototype web application.
 One important point concerns the practicality of unit testing.
 A testing harness offers a standardised framework for automatically testing code.
 It serves to ensure that the code does not regress to a weaker state (which can be overcome through regression testing) and makes the code clear and maintainable.

-## Reflection on working practices
+### Testing harness

+### Rationale

+## User acceptance testing

-We now turn to our working practices...
+We now turn to the user acceptance testing.

-## Reflection of successes

-There have been many successes throughout the duration of this unit.
+### Methods undertaken

-## Social and ethical implications
+### Findings and implications

-The social and ethical implications of our app were of
+We conducted an evaluation of our design with users

-## Future work
+## References

-There is, we feel, a lot of scope for future work in this area.
-In particular...
+[1] Brey, P. (2007).
+Ethical Aspects of Information Security and Privacy, in: Security, Privacy, and Trust in Modern Data Management, 21-36.

+[2] Hung, M., et al (2013).
+Uncovering patterns of technology use in consumer health informatics.
+Wiley interdisciplinary reviews.
+Computational statistics 5, 6: 432–447.

+[3] Votipka, D., et al (2018).
+Hackers vs. Testers: A Comparison of Software Vulnerability Discovery Processes, IEEE Symposium on Security and Privacy (SP), 374-391.
 ___